sapegin/dotfiles/docs/Readme.md

 `e {{file}}`

-- Open current directory in Visual Studio Code:
+- Open current folder in Visual Studio Code:

 `cc`

-- Open current directory in Nimble Commander:
+- Open current folder in Nimble Commander:

 `ff`

-- Open current directory in GitHub Desktop:
+- Open current folder in GitHub Desktop:

 `gh`

-- Make a direcotry and navigate to it:
+- Make a folder and navigate to it:

-`take {{directory}}`
+`take {{folder}}`

 - Make a file executable: